Blog

 Step 2: Prepare for production

 Once you have your script, you're ready to start creating the video.
 Before you do, I recommend writing out a punch list of assets you need.
-That can be guidance for a production crew or an SME, or a list that you follow to bring everything together.
+That can be guidance for a production crew or a list that you follow to bring everything together.

 A typical punch list might include: